mryap/digitalnotes/readme.md

 👋 Welcome to your new Foam Workspace!

+## 21 Nov 2022
+Stick to Notion, Logseq and focusing on the essentails why do I need to have another tools again.

 ## Getting started

 This documentation assumes that you have a GitHub account and have [Visual Studio Code](https://code.visualstudio.com/) installed on your Linux/MacOS/Windows machine.